OpenSourceBrain/NSGPortalShowcase/examples/README.md

 The exact for of the above command will depend on the version of MPI installed.

-To run it on NSG, either use the [pre built zip file](https://github.com/OpenSourceBrain/NSGPortalShowcase/blob/master/examples/NEURON/input.zip), or edit the hoc/mod and rebuild the zip file:
+To run it on NSG, either use the [pre built zip file *input.zip*](https://github.com/OpenSourceBrain/NSGPortalShowcase/blob/master/examples/NEURON/input.zip), or edit the hoc/mod and rebuild the zip file:

     ./makezips.sh